Valeant selling iNova Pharmaceuticals unit for $930-million

-Valeant Pharmaceuticals says it will receive $930-million (U.S.) in cash for its iNova unit, which will be sold to two fund managers under a deal announced Thursday.
+Under Papa’s stewardship, the company is focusing on its dermatology, eye care and gastrointestinal units while pruning other assets to repay its towering debt, which stood at $28.54-billion as of March 31.

+Last month, Papa told shareholders that the company is on pace to meet its target of repaying $5-billion in debt between August 2016 and February 2018.

-iNova Pharmaceuticals markets a variety of prescription and over-the-counter products for weight management, pain management, cardiology and the treatment of coughs and colds.
+The deal to buy iNova – which markets prescription and over-the-counter products focused on weight and pain management, cardiology and cough and cold – is expected to close in the second half of this year.

-Valeant says it will use proceeds from the sale of iNova to repay debt.

-The buyers are funds managed by Pacific Equity Partners and The Carlyle Group.
+Goldman Sachs & Co was Valeant’s financial adviser, while Baker McKenzie was its legal adviser.

+Bloomberg on Tuesday reported that Valeant was involved in talks to sell its Bausch & Lomb unit’s surgical products business to Germany’s Carl Zeiss Meditec AG .Report Typo/Error

 - Valeant Pharmaceuticals International Inc$16.420.00(0.00%)